sourcegraph/about/content/blogposts/2023/big-code-in-ai-era.md

 Today, Sourcegraph is releasing a full data report on AI’s impact on Big Code in the enterprise, “Big Code in the AI era” and the risk companies face if they fail to standardize AI adoption for their teams.

 * **Big Code’s getting bigger**.
 77% of devs say their codebase grew 5x over the past three years.
-* **AI is taking software by storm.** 95% of devs report using AI tools to write code, and 76% say that they are worried about being able to manage the new code AI will generate.
+* **AI is taking software by storm.** 95% of devs report using AI tools to write code, and 76% say they are worried about being able to manage the new code AI will generate.
-* **This is a “do or die” moment for companies.** 72% of devs say that Big Code presents a real risk to their company’s ability to innovate and compete.
+* **This is a “do or die” moment for companies.** 72% of devs say Big Code presents a real risk to their company’s ability to innovate and compete.

 The kicker?
 Only 65% of devs say their company has a plan to address Big Code prior to the rise of AI.

-View the full report here: [**Big Code in the AI era]([about.sourcegraph.com/big-code/big-code-in-ai-era](http://about.sourcegraph.com/big-code/big-code-in-ai-era))**
+View the full report: [Big Code in the AI era](https://about.sourcegraph.com/big-code/big-code-in-ai-era)

 ### Survey highlights

 **The AI era is here, ready or not.**
 * 76% of developers are excited about the rise of dev tools powered by AI, but there are still big concerns around AI and its impact on Big Code:
     * 61% are concerned about AI’s impact on tech debt.
     * 67% expressed concern about code sprawl due to the growth of AI.
     * 76% are worried about the amount of new code created and the need to manage it.

 **Innovation is at risk.**
 * What have those devs ID’d as the biggest threats Big Code and AI present in their day-to-day?